 - the project would not be better served by another data analysis unit at the University, in which case CeDA can facilitate referral to the appropriate unit

 CeDA has formal affiliations to the Department of Math and Computer Science (DMI

 ), the Digital Humanities Lab (DHLab

 - the Center for Scientific Computing.
 The internal HR functions of CeDA are managed by sciCORE and the Human Resources Office

 .
-The Management Team consists of the Professorship for Data Analytics at the DMI (Prof. Ivan Dokmanic), Professor Gerhard Lauer from the DHLab, and the CeDA Coordinator (Dr. Geoffrey Fucile).
+The Management Team consists of the Professorship for Data Analytics at the DMI (Prof. Ivan Dokmanic), and the CeDA Coordinator (Dr. Geoffrey Fucile).
 CeDA operations are guided by the Vice President for Research

 and the CeDA Steering Board.

 The Steering Board serves as an anchor for CeDA in the research community, and provides actionable feedback regarding the needs of the University community and assessments of CeDA's performance regarding its mandate.
 The Steering Board also facilitates the alignment of CeDA activities in the University-wide network of data analytics, data management, and computational infrastructure.

 We are actively recruiting members to populate our Steering Board.
 Membership will reflect the diversity of the Unibas research community.
 More details to follow...